Cedar-Planked Salmon Sliders

 Best Tailgate Food

 These Cedar Plank Salmon Sliders were gone in an instant and whether you’re gathering for a game-day watch party at home or want the best tailgate food at the stadium, this recipe fits the bill because most of the prep is done in advance.
-Our friends, loved the smoked flavor of the fish as well as the BBQ sauce and pickled veg.
-We rounded out our game day barbecue with lots of cold drinks, chips, coleslaw, fresh fruit and cookies for dessert.
+Our friends, loved the smoked flavor of the fish and the BBQ sauce and pickled veg.
+We rounded out our game day barbecue with cold drinks, chips, coleslaw, fresh fruit and cookies for dessert.
 But I’ve got more suggestions below.

 What To Serve With Cedar Plank Salmon Sliders